ersilia-os/chemxor/README.md

 chemxor query -i [input file path] [model url]
 ```

+#### Distilled models

+To overcome the performance limitations of FHE, we are using ChemXor to create simpler distilled models from larger complex models.
+The distilled models accept inputs as molecules encoded as 32 x 32 images and predict the properties of these molecules.
+This work is still under progress.

 ## Developing

 We use poetry to manage project dependecies.
 Use poetry to install project in editable mode.